Last Updated on December 7, 2022

 Taitung County has a lot to offer, you could easily stay for two weeks there and do something new every day.
 Wondering what to do in Taitung?
-Here is a “short” list of the best attractions you can visit and of the best things to do in Taitung, as well as some useful travel tips.
+Here is a “short” list of the best tourist attractions you can visit from Taitung City and of the best things to do in Taitung County, as well as some useful travel tips.

 Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, I’ll get a small commission, at no cost to you.